Why Fashion & Makeup Is A Celebration For Muslim Women

 Advertisement

 "Personally, I feel like I have wasted Eid if I don’t dress up for the occasion.
-I find honor in dressing up for Eid.
-It's is a celebration bestowed by God, so I feel honored in showing up as my best self."
+I find honour in dressing up for Eid.
+It's is a celebration bestowed by God, so I feel honoured in showing up as my best self."

 Sydney-based digital creator Nawal Sari says it is customary for her and her family to buy new outfits come Eid time, and she has fond memories of experimenting with her style over the years and seeing it evolve.